-Impaired Driving - The Various Prohibitions and Suspensions
+The Various Alcohol & Drug Related Prohibitions and Suspensions

-Drinking and driving is a leading cause of death on the roads, and is the number one criminal cause of death in B.C.
-As a result, police have the discretion to issue various driving prohibitions or licence suspensions.
+Drinking and driving is a leading cause of death on the roads.
+As a result, Police have the discretion to issue various driving prohibitions or licence suspensions.
 This section of the site provides information on each of these sanctions, plus provides information on what the courts can do if you are convicted of impaired driving and the Superintendent’s authority to issue an administrative prohibition if a review of your driving record shows you to be a high-risk driver.

 12-hour Roadside Suspensions

 12-hour roadside suspensions apply to Graduated Licensing Program (GLP) participants only.

 Police will take your driver’s licence and you may not drive until the suspension period is over and you have retrieved your licence from the police station.

 - As part of the Driver Improvement Program (DIP), the Superintendent of Motor Vehicles will automatically review your driving record and can issue you further driving prohibitions if your record proves unsatisfactory.
 For more information see Driver Improvement Program page on this website.